Bassin de Naurouze

-The Bassin de Naurouze is an octagonal holding tank, created during the building of the Canal du Midi as designed and built by Pierre-Paul Riquet.
+The Bassin de Naurouze is an octagonal holding tank, created during the building of the Canal du Midi.
+It was designed and built by Pierre-Paul Riquet.
 It was abandoned a few years after construction of the canal because of its recurrent silting problems.
 The flow of water from the Bassin de Saint-Ferréol joins the Canal du Midi at this point near the Seuil de Naurouze.
-Riquet hoped to build a city around the basin and also considered building a port.
-However, it easily filled with silt and its use discontinued.
-A lawn replaced the empty pool, and it is crossed by a straight path lined with plane trees.
+Riquet hoped to build a city around the basin and considered building a port, however it easily filled with silt and soon fell out of use.
+A lawn replaced the empty pool, and it is now crossed by a straight path lined with trees.